echille/E.-Chille-Open-Lab-Notebook/about.md

 **Research Assistant,** P.I.
 Dr. Graham Forrester.

 Jun 2018–Pres:
 * Investigating the effects of parasitism and refuge shortage on density-dependent interactions in bridled gobies.
 Research conducted on Guana Island, British Virgin Islands.
+Writing up results in a manuscript to submit to *Scientific Reports*.

 Sept 2016–Dec 2017:
 * Organized data collected during the URI Bonaire J-term Program from 2014-2017 in order to compile a status report for the STINAPA Bonaire National Parks Foundation.